Yu-Lab-Genomics/MethylAI/README.md

 MethylAI enables a wide range of functional genomics analyses:

-### Genome-wide Methylation Level Prediction:
+### Genome-wide DNA methylation Prediction:

 Predict the DNA methylation level for any input DNA sequence across all 1,574 human samples, providing a comprehensive methylation profile.

-### Identification of Cis-Regulatory Elements:
+### Identification of DNA methylation linked active motifs:

 Integrated with the DeepSHAP algorithm, MethylAI can quantify the contribution of each nucleotide to the methylation prediction.
 This allows for the identification of key sequence features, such as transcription factor binding motifs, that drive methylation changes.

-### Interpreting Disease-Associated Genetic Variants:
+### Interpreting GWAS Variants:

-MethylAI can predict the impact of disease-associated genetic variants (e.g., SNPs) on DNA methylation patterns.
+MethylAI can predict the impact of traits/disease-associated genetic variants on DNA methylation patterns.
 This capability provides mechanistic insights into how non-coding genetic variations may contribute to disease pathogenesis by altering the epigenetic landscape.

 ---